 A-anyway, back to resolutions.
 Which mostly seem to fail by January the 3rd.
 4th, if you’re extra stubborn.
 Seriously, don’t do this to yourself.
 Decide to change something – whatever that may be – for yourself and because of yourself, not because you’ve had to buy a new calendar.
 (Unless your New Year’s resolution is to spend the whole of 2017 speaking in a horribly over-exaggerated fake French accent, in which case – go right ahead.
 You have my whole and unwavering support.
 Also: you rock.)

 You see, there’s no actual chocolate involved in these chocolate truffles.
 Confused?
 Thinking I’ve lost my marbles?
 I haven’t, pinky promise.
-You see, these raw vegan chocolate truffles require only 5 ingredients: coconut oil, salt, honey, cocoa powder, and water.
+You see, these raw vegan chocolate truffles require only 5 ingredients: coconut oil, salt, maple syrup (or honey), cocoa powder, and water.
 That’s it.
 (And a bit of chocolate magic.
 The recipe totally works better if you do the chocolate dance – think chicken dance meets Shakira.)

 So there you have it.
 A wonderfully simple recipe for wonderfully chocolate-y melt-in-the-mouth taste explosions known as raw vegan chocolate truffles that have no actual chocolate in them.
 Let’s give ourselves a pat on the back for how amazing we are.
 We don’t need no New Year’s resolutions!
 Pfft.
 As if.
 We’re simply too awesome for them.
 So this New Year, after you blow everyone’s minds with your vegan chocolate truffles made from scratch scratch, resolve to make no resolutions.
 Or is that in itself a resolution?